Reframing

 - What is reframing?

-- Reframing is the deliberate act of changing the frame around a fact so that the same fact produces a different response — not denial, but a more accurate or more useful interpretation.
+- Deliberately changing the frame around a fact so the same fact produces a different response — not denial, but a more accurate or useful interpretation.

 - How do I change the way I see a difficult situation?

 - Separate the event from the story around it.
-Most suffering is a confusion of the two: the event is finite, the story is infinite.
-Strip the story to the verifiable event, then choose the frame that best serves the next action.
+Most suffering confuses the two: the event is finite, the story infinite.
+Strip to the verifiable event, then choose the frame that best serves the next action.